 TLC will keep all student records for a minimum of seven years.
-It is your responsibility to give the completion certificate to the appropriate agencies.
-We will send the required information to required States for your certificate renewals.
+It is the student's responsibility to give the completion certificate to the appropriate agencies.
+TLC will not release any records to any party, except to the student self.
+We will send the required information to Texas, Indiana and Pennsylvania for your certificate renewals.